ministryofjustice/moj-frontend/docs/style-guide.md

 The term victim-survivor is the most common term used in the advocacy sector to describe someone who has experienced domestic abuse.

-However, if you’re developing a product or service that victim-survivors use, it may be more appropriate to reference their experience instead of using this term.
+However, if you're developing a product or service that victim-survivors use, it may be more appropriate to reference their experience instead of using this term.

-For example, you could use the question ‘Have you experienced domestic abuse?’ rather than ‘Are you a victim-survivor of domestic abuse?’
+For example, you could use the question 'Have you experienced domestic abuse?' rather than 'Are you a victim-survivor of domestic abuse?'
 See [guidance on using the term domestic abuse](#domestic-abuse).

 ### Violent and Sex Offender Register (ViSOR)